-- your child’s Canadian birth certificate; or
+- Canadian birth certificate;

-- proof of permanent-resident status (both sides).
+- Proof of permanent resident status (both sides).